If you are reading this, you want to know the exact Mediavine requirements to join their network and start making money with your blog, right?

 Fist, find low-competition keywords with the free version of KWFinder.

-Their tool is super easy to use!
+Their tool is super easy to use, even if you have very little experience with keyword research.
 I use it for all blog posts I write.

-You can discover a bunch of keywords that have a high potential for monetizing your content quickly.
+You can use KWFinder to discover keywords that have a high potential for monetizing your content quickly.

-Next, write top-notch articles that genuinely help your readers.
-Thus, you should know enough about the topic you’re writing about to share your own success story with them.
+Once you’ve found the right keywords you want to target, create top-notch articles that genuinely help your readers.
+Hence, you should know enough about the topic you’re writing about to share your own success story with them.

 Ready my guide on how to write the perfect blog post for a helpful checklist for your writing process.